boabangf/GNN_RL_gene_trajectory_perturbation/README.md

+**Project Vision:** Digital Twin for Stem Cell Differentiation and Therapeutic Reprogramming

-**Our mission**  is to accelerate recovery from cancer and combat autoimmune diseases through advanced cellular reprogramming and the development of a digital twin of wet-lab stem cell differentiation experiments.
-This digital twin will empower bioinformaticians to simulate, optimize, and refine cellular models within the context of wet-lab differentiation, driving faster discoveries, enhancing predictive accuracy, and enabling more personalized and effective therapeutic interventions.
+**Our mission** is to accelerate recovery from cancer, enable next-generation vaccine creation, and combat autoimmune diseases through advanced cellular reprogramming integrated with a digital twin of wet-lab stem cell differentiation experiments.
+This digital twin will replicate the complex molecular and epigenetic dynamics of stem cell differentiation in silico, allowing bioinformaticians and experimental biologists to simulate, optimize, and refine cellular behavior in real time.
+By coupling multi-omics data with reinforcement learning and mechanistic modeling, the system will iteratively learn from both computational and wet-lab feedback.

 UBC Seminar: 5th September 2025, Title of  Talk: **** Machine Learning Optimization Methods and Their Application to Predicting Stem Cell Differentiation Using GNNs and Reinforcement Learning-UBC 5th September 2025****